ietf-ccamp-wg/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps/draft-ietf-ccamp-actn-poi-pluggable-usecases-gaps.md

 TBC

 ## Inter-domain link validation (valid for coherent pluggable)
 Documenting the patch cord that connects the port of the coherent DWDM pluggable in the routers to the optical node (e.g. to the right Add/Drop port of the ROADM) is performed.
 This manual operation is prone to human mistakes.
 It would be highly beneficial for operators to have a mean to check/discover that the right pluggable has been connected to the desired ROADM port.
-This use case requires the ability to expose to the MDSC the power levels at coherent DWDM pluggable side and at ROADM port side and vice versa to perform the right correlation and validation.
+This use case requires the ability to inject optical power and expose power levels at coherent DWDM pluggable side and at ROADM port side and vice versa to perform the right correlation and validation.
-(Note: is there IETF work we can point to?
-ROADMs usually cannot send signals by themselves that can be retrieved by an attached transponder)
+[TODO: is there IETF work we can point to?
+ROADMs usually cannot send signals by themselves that can be retrieved by an attached transponder]

 ##	End-to-end L3VPN/L2VPN service multi-layer fulfilment with SLA constraints (TE constraints) (valid for both)
 This use case is described in [draft-ietf-teas-actn-poi-applicability] for the SR-TE case which is relevant as target use case for operators.
-If new connectivity is required between the routers and at optical level then full automation could be achieved.
-However considering PMO (Present Mode of Operation) in most operators, before an optical path is setup either between two native transponders or between two coherent pluggables in  routers, a detailed optical planning and validation is always required.
-So, the automation of this use case is considered more for future mode of operations (FMO) and has not the same priority as the previous two use cases.
+If new connectivity is required between the routers and at optical level then full automation shall be achieved.
+The automation of this use case is considered more for future mode of operations (FMO) and has not the same priority as the previous two use cases.

 ## Pluggable to pluggable service Provisioning
 The following specific coherent DWDM pluggable provisioning sub-cases are identified:
 ### Manual Day 1 configuration (‘valid for coherent pluggable)
-Knowing the coherent pluggable characteristics (performance and optical impairments for a specific operational-mode-ID), the optical planning and validation process is performed and the following parameters are communicated by optical team to IP team: nominal-central-frequency, tx-output-power, operational-mode-ID and applicable threshold settings so that the coherent pluggables at both ends in the routers can be correctly configured in a manual way (e.g. through P-PNC or any other mean).
-As prerequisite before the coherent pluggable configuration, the optical team has properly configured the Media Channel in the line system DWDM network through the O-PNC.
+Knowing the coherent pluggable characteristics (performance and optical impairments for a specific operational-mode-ID), the optical planning and validation process is performed and the following parameters are communicated by optical team to IP team: nominal-central-frequency, tx-output-power, operational-mode-ID and applicable threshold settings so that the coherent pluggables at both ends in the routers can be correctly configured in a manual way.
+In addition to the coherent pluggable configuration, the optical team needs to properly configure the Media Channel in the line system DWDM network.
-(Note: AFAIK, ROADMs require the presence of a signal before the NMC can be set up, however in the example above there is no signal yet.)

 ###	Semi-manual Day 1 configuration (‘valid for coherent pluggable’)
-Same optical planning and validation is performed first by optical team and then parameters are provided to MDSC operations engineer so that they can be set-up at Hierarchical SDN controller level and provisioned by P-PNC in the corresponding router’s pluggables.
+Same optical planning and validation is performed first by optical team and then parameters are provided to MDSC operations engineer so that they can be set-up in the corresponding router’s pluggables.

-### Semi-Automated Day 1 configuration with Path Computation API request from MDSC towards PNC (‘valid for coherent pluggable’)
+### Semi-Automated Day 1 configuration with Path Computation API request (‘valid for coherent pluggable’)
 In this use case the start of the pluggable to pluggable connectivity is triggered by the connectivity needs of a packet service (slice, vpn, etc...).
 In the context of ACTC, the process would start with MDSC receiving the service request (e.g. L3VPN) (or service provisioning from a GUI) and the MDSC determines that new optical connectivity is needed between two ZR/ZR+ pluggables which are already physically connected (patch cord) to ROADM nodes ports.
 MDSC sends a path computation request to the O-PNC asking for a specific MC/NMC between source Mux/Dmux and destination Mux/Dmux for a target bitrate (e.g. 400G) and O-PNC in coordination with planning tool calculates the optical path (after successful PCE computation) for this given bitrate (e.g. 400G) with a specific operational-mode-ID supported by these coherent pluggables.
 It validates the optical path defining the central-frequency, output-power, operational-mode-ID to be configured in the coherent pluggables.
 O-PNC updates the MDSC of successful optical path creation exposing this new optical path to the MDSC along with the nominal-central-frequency, the target-output-power, the operational-mode-ID for which this MC/NMC was created, etc. The MDSC requests the relevant PNC to configure both source and target pluggables with the calculated parameters.
+[TODO: Rewrite in architecture neutral manner]

 MDSC uses the coherent pluggable CRUD data model to be used on MPI to configure the corresponding ZR+ connection (OTSi service) in the source and destination coherent pluggables.
 This operation is supported by the PNC which will be in charge also to turn-on the laser and complete the optical path set-up.
 At this point the optical path will be moved to operational state and the Packet traffic starts to flow.

-(Note: this section is a description for a procedure.
-Can it instead be translated in a use-case?)
+[TODO: this section is a description for a procedure.
+Can it instead be translated in a use-case?)]

 ### Fully automated Day 1 configuration
 (For future discussions)

 ## 4. End-to-end L3VPN/L2VPN service multi-layer provisioning with SLA constraints (TE constraints) (valid for both)
 This use case is described in {{?I-D.draft-ietf-teas-actn-poi-applicability}} for the SR-TE case which is relevant as target use case for operators.
 If new connectivity is required between the routers and at optical level then full automation could be achieved.
 However considering PMO (Present Mode of Operation) in most operators, before an optical path is setup either between two native transponders or between two coherent pluggables in  routers, a detailed optical planning and validation is typically required.
 So, the automation of this use case is considered more for future mode of operations (FMO) and has not the same priority as the previous two use cases.
+[TODO: explain how the need for additional optical connectivity is triggered.
+VPN often does not carry a bandwidth information, so it is hard to figure out when it is "full".
+Even then the remediation action may be a reroute.]

 ## 	End-to-end L3VPN/L2VPN service multi-layer with SLA constraints (TE constraints) with optical restoration support (valid for both but here focusing on the coherent pluggable)
 This use case has not the same priority as the previous ones as protection in multi-layer Core/Backhaul networks is usually implemented at IP layer (e.g. FRR with RSVP-TE, TI-LFA with SR and SR policies in SR-TE) to avoid proven protection races.